 You can have a piece that seems like a random selection if you create an overall sense of balance and order within the structure of the room design.
 Symmetry is good.
 A few items with deliberately straight lines adds balance and interest if there are a lot of curves in your composition, or vice versa.

-The bottom line – keep it simple.
 Don’t binge on too much assorted “awesome”.
+Keep it simple.
 When styling a room, remember that between your walls, floors, ceiling and furniture, only one element can be the star performer in any given room, with all other details playing a supporting role.

 All great designers, know that Magical Thinking has its place.
 Any sentence that has “should always”, “should only”, or “should never” in it, is a decorating mental block.
 The only “should always” that will net great results for you and your home is “have an open mind to new ideas”.